Viking Homelands – Save $2,500 per couple*

 • Companion Fly Free in Economy Class

-• OR Receive $2,500 Business Class Airfare Credit
+• OR Receive $2,500 Business Class Airfare Credit per couple

 Sail the clear waters of Scandinavia and the Baltic on this 15-day voyage.
 Delve deeper with overnight stays in the refined capital of Stockholm, culturally rich Oslo and picturesque Bergen.
 Discover historic Tallinn and view the Gothic brick cathedrals in Gdańsk.
 Immerse yourself in Norwegian culture in Stavanger and Eidfjord and view breathtaking scenery from your ship as she glides through majestic fjords in the legendary homelands of the Vikings.